 This isn’t something you see every day, but lucky me, I get to work with a level of equipment that most people don’t ever see.
 For example, my tour many years ago of the DIRECTV Los Angeles Broadcast Center was pretty mindblowing.
 Not every piece of equipment is as sleek or cool as the stuff at LABC.

 I’d like to talk about polarity lockers.
 Polarity lockers are part of commercial systems, but you see them at home as well.
 They’re often paired with amplifiers to normalize the output from a satellite dish.
 This is done most often with commercial and industrial installations.

 It’s easy to understand the need for an amplifier.
 Signal loss happens when cable runs are too long, and an amplifier is often necessary to make sure that satellite signals don’t get too weak before they get to a multiswitch.
 However, most people don’t understand polarity lockers and that’s a little harder to understand.

-The signals coming from the sky fall into six basic categories (four for HD, two for 4K,) and the Slimline dish assigns a different “character” to each one.
+The signals coming from the sky fall into six basic categories and the Slimline dish assigns a different “character” to each one.
 Without getting too technical, the signals from the 99 and 101 satellites act one way, and the signals from the other satellites act another way.
 Also, each satellite feed has two different “polarities,” which is a just a fancy way to describe the way the signals are put together.
 The lines coming from the dish can be of any one of four types (two satellites and two “polarities”) and in a simple system, the receivers request the kind of signal they want.

 When using a single wire multiswitch, the switch itself will permanently assign each cable going the dish one of the four types.
 A polarity locker put closer to the dish does much the same thing, but by normalizing the signals closer to the dish, it makes everything more stable.
 This kind of stability is important when the dish feeds dozens or even hundreds of receivers.